Plants listed below are currently in stock and available by mail order to New Zealand customers only.

 OREOBOLUS pectinatus $8.00

 This is a great little plant typically found in wet boggy places on the Old Man Range.
 Olive green leaves arranged in small fans and tightly packed to form hard cushions.
 In our winters the cushions are copper coloured.
 Sun.
 It is happy in most soils with fair drainage so long as the roots are not dry.
-Does OK in a sand bed with evening watering in summer.
 Rock garden, trough.